VinceDillonMath/VinceDillonMath.github.io/index.md

 ---

 Welcome to my personal webiste.
 Below are links to my papers, blog, and CV.
-The CV is password protected with "ParentheticalnameLastname" all lowercase.
+The CV is password protected with "(Parenthetical Name)(Last Name)" all lowercase, no parentheses.

 - [Papers](/papers)
 - [Blog](/blog)